stefanobartoletti/bricks-docs/docs/integrations/swiper/README.md

 Once installed, you can use [Swiper documentation](https://swiperjs.com/get-started/) as a reference to use it in your project.

-Swiper is a modular library, and its modules can be imported and enabled individually.
-Bricks by default enables two of these modules, namely `Navigation` and `Pagination`, both to offer a palusible default preset and to give an exmnaple on how to use the whole library.
+Swiper's modules can be imported and enabled individually.
+Bricks by default enables two of them, namely `Navigation` and `Pagination`, both to offer a sensible default preset and to give an example on how to use the whole library.

 - JavaScript is included from `src/js/integrations/swiper.js`, that imports the sources from `node_modules` and initializes the script.
 Some configuration settings are already present, Swiper itself is mounted on elements which have a  `swiper-container` class.